Wirehaired Vizsla: Characteristics

 The Wirehaired Vizsla is of medium size, with the withers height for dogs usually in the range 58±to cm and that for bitches some 4 cm less.

 Temperament

-The Wirehaired Vizsla is an affectionate breed that bonds well with people.
+The Wirehaired Vizsla is often viewed as an affectionate breed that bonds well with people.

 The breed has a level personality making them suited for families.

 Health

 A survey of UK breed club members found a life expectancy of 12.92 years from a sample of 38 deaths.